First impressions matter.

 Make sure you ask callers to include all these things and any other relevant information in their messages.

 Of course, this includes their return contact information - your team will need to be able to reply to their message.

 Do not say, "Your call is important to me/us."

 Customers have heard this line since the dawn of business voicemail greetings.

 It rings false.

-Now that you know the principles of our voicemail greeting philosophy, let's dig into examples you can use for your business.
+Now that you know the principles of our voicemail greeting philosophy, it is time to take a closer look at some standard and best-practice examples you can use for your business.